20 Banff Rental Car Tips You SHOULD Know

 Roam Transit

 Roam Transit is the public transport servicing Banff and Canmore and is ideal for those visiting Banff without a car.
-They have many routes to Moraine Lake, Lake Louise, Johnston Canyon, and Lake Minnewanka in the summer.
-Fares are affordable and are a great way to get around to the popular sights in the park and between Banff and Canmore.
+In the summer, they have many routes to Moraine Lake, Lake Louise, Johnston Canyon, and Lake Minnewanka.
+Fares are affordable, and it is a great way to get around to the popular sights in the park and between Banff and Canmore.

 Private Tour

-There are many private tour options that offer free hotel pick up and drop off.
+There are many private tour options that offer free hotel pick-up and drop-off.
 Some reputable companies in Banff are Discover Banff Tours and Radventures.
 You can also book tours with sites like Get Your Guide and Viator.
+Check out some of the tours here.

 Rideshare

 Poparide is a great rideshare option that allows you to connect with others.
 You can search for locations that you want to go to.
-Typically they are to more popular places like Lake Louise.
-Poparide prices vary, but it is charged by seat and we’ve seen rates go as low as $10.
-You can also feel free to join our private Facebook group, to connect with other travelers!
+Typically, they are moved to more popular places like Lake Louise.
+Poparide prices vary, but it is charged by seat, and we’ve seen rates go as low as $10.

 Bike

-While biking has its limitations, it is certainly a nice way to get around Banff and Canmore.
-Some of our favorite cycling loops are the Bow Valley Parkway and Lake Minnewanka Loop Road.
+While biking has limitations, it is a nice way to get around Banff and Canmore.
+Our favorite cycling loops are the Bow Valley Parkway and Lake Minnewanka Loop Road.

-If you are into mountain biking there are some fantastic mountain bike trails – some even connect Banff to Canmore!
+If you are into mountain biking, there are some fantastic mountain bike trails, some of which even connect Banff to Canmore!
 Banff Adventures and Snowtips Bactrax both offer bike rentals in Banff.

 Hopefully, this helped you with your Banff rental car questions and concerns.